saucelabs/sauce-docs/docs/web-apps/automated-testing/playwright/yaml.md

 <p><small>| OPTIONAL | BOOLEAN |</small></p>

-Generates the `console.log` as local output and as a test asset in Sauce Labs for all tests.
-By default, `console.log` is only included in results for failed tests.
+Controls whether the contents of `console.log` are always shown in the local output of saucectl.
+By default (false), `console.log` is only shown for failed suites.

 ```yaml
 showConsoleLog: true